 - Expect delays.
 Snow, flooding and wind-blown debris can create lane obstructions and road closures.
 Build extra time into your itinerary to account for any weather- or traffic-related delays that you may experience on your journey.

 - Map out an extra route.
 Take the time to map out a few alternate routes in advance, so you know exactly where to go should weather compromise your usual route.

 - Avoid bridges and overpasses.
 When mapping out your route, try to avoid bridges and overpasses, as these surfaces can collect more water and freeze much faster.

 - Brush up on winter driving skills.
 Check your vehicle’s manual for any extra tips you can use to help your vehicle better manage inclement weather.

 Tips for driving in snow and on ice

-Snow is responsible for an average of 219,942 crashes, while ice causes more than 156,000 crashes.
-With such a high risk of an incident on the road, drivers can follow these tips for driving in snow or ice.
+Learning how to drive in snow and how to drive on ice can keep you safer behind the wheel, but practicing winter driving skills isn’t always enough.
+With such a high risk of an incident on the road, drivers can follow these tips for staying safe while driving in snow or ice.